stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 Georgina entered.
 Her face shewed that she had spoken with her brother, and Dalton took both her hands impetuously.

-  &ldquo;Well, Georgie, what do you say?
-I&rsquo;m afraid it&rsquo;s a choice between Alf and me.
-You know how I feel&mdash;you know how I felt before, when it was your father I was up against.
-What&rsquo;s your answer this time?&rdquo;
+   "Well, Georgie, what do you say?
+I'm afraid it's a choice between Alf and me.
+You know how I feel--you know how I felt before, when it was your father I was up against.
+What's your answer this time? "

   He paused as she responded slowly.

-  &ldquo;James, dear, do you believe that I love you?&rdquo;
+   "James, dear, do you believe that I love you? "

   He nodded and pressed her hands expectantly.

-  &ldquo;Then, if you love me, you&rsquo;ll wait a while.
-Don&rsquo;t think of Al&rsquo;s
-rudeness.
-He&rsquo;s to be pitied.
-I can&rsquo;t tell you the whole thing now, but you know how worried I am&mdash;what with the strain of his work, the criticisms, and the staring and cackling of that horrible creature Surama!
-I&rsquo;m afraid he&rsquo;ll break down&mdash;he shews the strain more than anyone outside the family could tell.
-I can see it, for I&rsquo;ve watched him all my life.
-He&rsquo;s changing&mdash;slowly bending under his burdens&mdash;and he puts on his extra brusqueness to hide it.
-You can see what I mean, can&rsquo;t you, dear?&rdquo;
+   "Then, if you love me, you'll wait a while.
+Don't think of Al's rudeness.
+He's to be pitied.
+I can't tell you the whole thing now, but you know how worried I am--what with the strain of his work, the criticisms, and the staring and cackling of that horrible creature Surama!
+I'm afraid he'll break down--he shews the strain more than anyone outside the family could tell.
+I can see it, for I've watched him all my life.
+He's changing--slowly bending under his burdens--and he puts on his extra brusqueness to hide it.
+You can see what I mean, can't you, dear? "

   She paused, and Dalton nodded again, pressing one of her hands to his breast.
 Then she concluded.

-  &ldquo;So promise me, dear, to be patient.
+   "So promise me, dear, to be patient.
 I must stand by him; I must!
-I must!&rdquo;
+I must! "

   Dalton did not speak for a while, but his head inclined in what was almost a bow of reverence.
 There was more of Christ in this devoted woman than he had thought any human